In This Article

 The Shift: From Connectivity to Autonomy

-As the Vice President of Integration and AI Solutions, I can confidently say that 2025 will be remembered as the year we fundamentally redefined the role of enterprise integration.
-It was the moment we moved beyond the critical, but foundational, goal of connectivity and entered the era of autonomy.
+As the Vice President of Integration and AI Solutions, I believe 2025 was the year we redefined the role of integration.
+It was the moment we moved beyond connectivity and entered the era of autonomy.

-Last year was about Generative AI as an assistant—a tool for content and summarization.
-This year, AI evolved into an Agent—a system capable of planning, reasoning, and, most importantly, acting autonomously across our entire business ecosystem.
+Last year was about Generative AI as an assistant, a tool for content and summarization.
+This year, AI evolved into an Agent, a system that can plan, reason, and act across our ecosystem.

 The core realization is this: an AI Agent is only as good as the systems it is integrated with.
-Our integration platform is no longer just a data pipeline; it is the operating system that gives Agentic AI its eyes (data access), hands (API action), and memory (context).
+Gartner’s 2025 survey found only 15% of leaders are considering autonomous agents, making the integration backbone decisive for 2026.
+Our AI integration Solution is no longer just a data pipeline; it is the operating system that gives Agentic AI its eyes (data access), hands (API action), and memory (context).

 Agentic AI: The Integration Challenge and Opportunity

-The autonomous AI Agent understands a goal, breaks it into steps, chooses and executes actions, and learns from outcomes.
-The challenge is clear: 40% of enterprises cite integration with existing systems as a key barrier to scaling AI.
+The autonomous AI Agent understands a goal, breaks it into steps, chooses actions, executes them, and learns from outcomes.
+The challenge is clear: Gartner found only 15% of leaders are considering agents, with governance and sprawl slowing scale.

-The Integration Imperative: The biggest bottleneck for Agentic AI is not the LLM’s intelligence but the lack of secure, reliable, real-time access to the enterprise’s mission-critical systems (ERP, CRM, Supply Chain).
-As the analogy goes: an AI agent is a brilliant mind, but without integrated APIs and data streams, it’s a brilliant mind locked in a basement.
+The Integration Imperative: The biggest bottleneck for Agentic AI is not the LLM’s intelligence, but access to critical systems (ERP, CRM, Supply Chain) without disrupting workflows.
+Gartner warns many agentic projects will stall without risk controls.
+As the analogy goes: an AI agent is a brilliant mind, but without governed APIs and data streams, it’s locked in a basement.

 The “Tool Use” Foundation: Our focus on API Governance and Event-Driven Architecture (EDA) was critical this year.
-EDA provides the real-time event streams AI needs to perceive the world (e.g., “Order Status: Delayed”), and governed APIs are the secure, auditable “tools” the agent uses to take action (e.g., “Execute: Send Customer Credit”).
+EDA provides event streams agents need to perceive change (e.g., “Order Status: Delayed”), and governed APIs are the auditable tools the agent uses to act.
+MCP is emerging to standardize these connections across tools and systems consistently.)

 AI Adoption in iPaaS: The New Architectural Standard

-The Integration Platform as a Service (iPaaS) market, now valued at approximately $15.63 billion in 2025 as per Gartner, has shifted from a data-mover to an AI-enabler.
+The Integration Platform as a Service (iPaaS) market, $15.63 billion in 2025, is shifting from a data-mover to an AI enabler.
+In 2026, BOAT platforms accelerate this shift.
 This evolution has four key elements:

 iPaaS Feature Impact on AI Agent Capabilities Fact/Insight